 - As stated before, definitely take a tour as it will be a little bit of a struggle to find the hidden sites and just generally get around.
 I went with a tour company called Sandman New Prague Tours.

-- Take a packed snack, as there really is not much to buy there food wise.
+- Take a packed snack, as there are not too many places to buy their food.

 - You will need a whole day if you are visiting from Prague.
 You will not be able to do it for half a day.

-It was a real eye-opener.
-It helped to see the Holocaust from the different angle of a deportation town and not a ‘death camp’.
-The good thing that I always find that comes out of visiting such a place is that no matter what is going on, people then and now don’t lose their values or faith.
-It was an unforgettable trip and I highly recommend a visit.
+It was a real eye-opener visiting Terezin Concentration Camp and it helped to see the Holocaust from a different angle of a deportation town and not a ‘death camp’.
+It was an unforgettable trip and I highly recommend a visit to Terezin Concentration Camp.

-Have you visited the Terezín Concentration Camp?
+Have you visited the Terezín Concentration Camp before?
 I would love to hear your experiences in the comments below.

-Disclaimer: All views are my own and based on my own experience.
+Disclaimer: I paid to visit All views are my own and based on my own experience.